-LAY MINISTRY BACHELOR OF ARTS
+DIRECTOR OF CHURCH MINISTRIES BACHELOR OF ARTS

-This program equips men and women to work under a pastor's guidance and direction in a congregation.
-The B.A. in Lay Ministry is a dual major degree that requires students to specialize in two areas of ministry.
-The specializations include evangelism, missions, parish teaching, youth ministry, and pre-deaconess/social ministry (for men, and for women who intend to enroll in the deaconess programs at either of the Lutheran Church - Missouri Synod seminaries).
-Students must have a minimum of 126 credits in order to graduate as part of the lay ministry program.
-Because of the nature of this work all lay ministry students must demonstrate good human relations skills and a life worthy of Christian example.
-Graduates are solemnly called to positions in congregations or agencies, and are eligible to be rostered in the Lutheran Church - Missouri Synod with the designation "Minister of Religion Commissioned - Lay Minister."
+This program equips men and women to serve as a Director of Church Ministries in congregations where the church worker solicits, trains and deploys lay people within the congregation to serve in a variety of service capacities.
+The Director of Church Ministries B.A. degree requires a theology major and two minors; the first a minor in church ministries and the second a minor in non-profit management.
+Within the church ministries minor the student chooses to specialize in one out of five possible ministry areas: evangelism, missions, parish teaching, youth ministry, and pre-deaconess/social ministry (for men, and for women who intend to enroll in the deaconess programs at either of The Lutheran Church - Missouri Synod seminaries).
+By careful use of electives students can add a second specialization.
+Because of the nature of this work all Director of Church Ministries B.A. students must demonstrate good human relations skills and a life worthy of Christian example.
+Graduates are solemnly called to positions in congregations or recognized service organizations of the church, and are eligible to be rostered in The Lutheran Church - Missouri Synod with the designation "Minister of Religion Commissioned - Lay Minister."
 Concordia University Wisconsin is the only synod school at which this program is offered.
 Application involves steps in addition to application to the university.
-Applicants for the Lay Ministry B. A. should contact the Lay Ministry office for application information.
+Applicants for the Director of Church Ministries B.A. should contact the Church Ministries office for application information.

-LAY MINISTRY MAJOR (Dual major required: Theology and Lay Ministry) 32 crs
+CHURCH MINISTRIES MINOR 23 crs.

+COMM 201 Interpersonal Communication - 3 crs.
 HHP 209 First Aid and CPR - 2 crs.
 REL 233 Communicating Bible Messages - 3 crs.
 REL XXX Theology Elective I - 3 crs.
 REL XXX Theology Elective II - 3 crs.

-Specialization AAA (see program director for details):
+Specialization - 3 crs. (see program director for details):

-Elective I - 3 crs.

 Elective II - 3 crs.
 Elective III - 3 crs.

-Specialization BBB (see program director for details):

-Elective I - 3 crs.

-Elective II - 3 crs.

 Elective III - 3 crs.

-Note: See Theology for major requirements
+Note: See Theology for theology major requirements See Business for non-profit minor requirements

-LAY MINISTRY CERTIFICATION COMBINED WITH RELATED MAJORS
+DIRECTOR OF CHURCH MINISTRIES CERTIFICATION WITH RELATED MAJORS

-Students who have fulfilled a major in a field compatible with lay ministry, such as parish music, parish nursing, and social work, and who wish to be certified as lay ministers, may be certified after completing the lay ministry minor.
+Students who have fulfilled a major in a field compatible with church ministries, such as parish music, parish nursing, and social work, and who wish to be certified for The Lutheran Church - Missouri Synod may be certified after completing a Church Ministries Minor for Related Majors.

-LAY MINISTRY MINOR 24 crs.
+CHURCH MINISTRIES MINOR FOR RELATED MAJORS 24 crs.

 REL 201 Old Testament - 3 crs.
 REL 204 Biblical Theology - 3 crs.
 REL XXX Theology Elective - 3 crs.